 - Death reports may also be made by third parties, such as a social service agency representative or a friend, though such reports are verified by the SSA before terminating any social security benefits the individual had been receiving.

-How to Report
+How to Report a Death to SSA

-When to Report the Death
+When to Report a Death to Social Security

-Understanding the Reporting Process
+Understanding the SSA Death Reporting Process

 Reporting a death to the Social Security Administration is not difficult, but it is one of many tasks that have to be completed after a loved one passes away.
 When you or another family member goes to the funeral home to make final arrangements for your loved one who has died, be sure to ask if the services include notifying SSA of the person's death.
 The answer to that inquiry will let you know if you can consider this task handled, or if you need to add it to the to-do list of the many duties that must be completed after a loved one dies.